Saugus High School shooting: Investigation

 Police documented the crime scene using a 3-D scanner.
 The school arranged to have it cleaned by November 15.

 Los Angeles County detectives joined with officials from the Federal Bureau of Alcohol, Tobacco, Firearms and Explosives to determine whether the gun was made from a kit, that is, parts purchased separately and then assembled.
 Berhow was too young to have legally purchased such a handgun in California.

 During a separate investigation of Berhow's family home, the officers discovered several weapons, some of which were not registered.
 These may have belonged to his late father, who is reported to have been an avid hunter.
 The police confiscated the arsenal.
 A friend said that Berhow had grown up around guns and was taught to use them responsibly.

 The county sheriff announced that the handgun used in the shooting was a privately made firearm, assembled from interchangeable parts without markings.
 It remained unclear whether the gun was assembled by Berhow or Berhow's father before his death in 2017.
 Whoever assembled the gun kit was able to avoid many existing regulations regarding definition and registration of firearms, and associated background checks for possession and transfer.

 During the same search of Berhow's home, authorities told reporters that they had found no evidence to help them identify a motive: neither manifesto, diary, nor suicide note.
 Given the shooter's demonstrated familiarity with the weapon and speed of the attack, the county sheriff said he believed that the minor had planned the shooting.

+Police found a journal owned by Berhow, where he described himself as partially sadistic and psychotic.
+He also said that he would go to Germany after he "leaves a mark" in America.
+Police also found a story written by Berhow depicting the shooting and killing of a rabbit in graphic detail, a story with references to shotguns, a character killing 15 citizens and drawings of dead characters and others armed with rifles.